 Empathy is a crucial part of delivering great customer service.
-It helps customers feel heard, valued, and understood, which can be a game changer when resolving issues.
+It helps customers feel heard, valued, and understood, which can be a game-changer when resolving issues.

 These examples will help you build trust and loyalty, making your customers feel like theyโre talking to a real human who truly cares about their problems.